Update with new content, March 10, 2022

 not good with the internet? use a travel agent

 If you are not very good with internet bookings, you can use a reputable travel agent.
 They have the same tricks we use with Skyscanner, so they will be able to get you a decent deal, though.
 Make sure not to choose an obscure one that has no ties with any recognised organisation that would secure refunds in case things go t*ts up.

 disclaimer, just to make sure you won’t try and sue me

-Under normal circumstances, there are many possibilities to fly to Madeira.
+There are many possibilities to fly to Madeira.
 Since we came to Madeira for the first time in 2007, we have found a large number of affordable flights to Madeira from the Netherlands and from other countries.
-So we have done your research, and we will keep doing that, as things change rather often.
+So we have done our research, and we will keep doing that, as things change rather often.
 One of the simplest things to do is to search for (cheap) flights using Skyscanner.
 Clicking on the Skyscanner logo below takes you to their site.

 what do you mean, dangerous?

 Finally, a word about Madeira’s Christiano Ronaldo International Airport.
 Sensationalist stories keep going around and around on the Internet that Madeira has one of the most dangerous airports in the world.
 Maybe it was, a long time ago.
 But the runway was more than doubled in the year 2000 and since then, the airport is safer than ever.
 The last accident dates all the way back to 1977 when the runway was still very short.
 More importantly, the accident was caused by an exhausted crew that landed after two go-arounds in bad weather and the plane crashed when it shot off the end of the runway.